circleci/circleci-docs/jekyll/_cci2/executor-types.md

 version: 2.1

 orbs:
-  win: sandbox/windows-tools@dev:preview
+  win: circleci/windows@1.0.0

 jobs:
   build:
-    executor: win/preview-default
+    executor:
+      name: win/vs2019
+      shell: bash.exe
     steps:
       - checkout
       - run: echo 'Hello, Windows'
 ```

-We recommend using the [windows-tools](https://circleci.com/orbs/registry/orb/circleci/windows-tools) for setting  the executor and shell in your build.
+We recommend using the [windows](https://circleci.com/orbs/registry/orb/circleci/windows) orb for setting  the executor and shell in your build.

 Building on Windows is not available on installed versions of CircleCI.